Cross-link

-In chemistry and biology a cross-link is a bond or a short sequence of bonds that links one polymer chain to another.
+In chemistry and biology, a cross-link is a bond or a short sequence of bonds that links one polymer chain to another.
 These links may take the form of covalent bonds or ionic bonds and the polymers can be either synthetic polymers or natural polymers (such as proteins).

 In polymer chemistry "cross-linking" usually refers to the use of cross-links to promote a change in the polymers' physical properties.

 When "crosslinking" is used in the biological field, it refers to the use of a probe to link proteins together to check for protein–protein interactions, as well as other creative cross-linking methodologies.

 Although the term is used to refer to the "linking of polymer chains" for both sciences, the extent of crosslinking and specificities of the crosslinking agents vary greatly.
-As with all science, there are overlaps, and the following delineations are a starting point to understanding the subtleties.

-Polymer chemistry
+Synthetic polymers

-Crosslinking is the general term for the process of forming covalent bonds or relatively short sequences of chemical bonds to join two polymer chains together.
+Crosslinking generally involves covalent bonds that join two polymer chains.
 The term curing refers to the crosslinking of thermosetting resins, such as unsaturated polyester and epoxy resin, and the term vulcanization is characteristically used for rubbers.
 When polymer chains are crosslinked, the material becomes more rigid.

-In polymer chemistry, when a synthetic polymer is said to be "cross-linked", it usually means that the entire bulk of the polymer has been exposed to the cross-linking method.
-The resulting modification of mechanical properties depends strongly on the cross-link density.
+The mechanical properties of a polymer depend strongly on the cross-link density.
 Low cross-link densities increase the viscosities of polymer melts.
 Intermediate cross-link densities transform gummy polymers into materials that have elastomeric properties and potentially high strengths.
 Very high cross-link densities can cause materials to become very rigid or glassy, such as phenol-formaldehyde materials.